chiteroman/PlayIntegrityFix/README.md

 ## About module
 It injects a classes.dex file to modify few fields in android.os.Build class.
 Also, in native code it creates a hook to modify system properties.
-The purpouse of the module is to avoid a hardware attestation.
+The purpose of the module is to avoid a hardware attestation.

 ## Failing BASIC verdict
 If you are failing basicIntegrity (SafetyNet) or MEETS_BASIC_INTEGRITY (Play Integrity) something is wrong in your setup.
 My recommended steps in order to find the problem: